alfleek/The-Last-Sanctuary/README.md

 # To Play:
 Recommended for performance:
 Download the 'TheLastSanctuary' ZIP file, then right click and extract all.
 Once extracted, you can simply run the TheLastSancturay executable by double clicking it.
-Google drive link to ZIP: https://drive.google.com/file/d/1v5SnjHJkGHfkTemOZZtUt73scLf8gUIw/view?usp=sharing
+Google drive link to ZIP: [The Last Sanctuary](https://drive.google.com/drive/folders/1gW4OA5XpXILpTWDFBOUEIUpEWjdXy1Nm?usp=drive_link)

 To play on the web: https://alfleek.itch.io/the-last-sanctuary